Accessibility Information

 Section 508 of the Rehabilitation Act of 1973

 Section 508 of the Rehabilitation Act requires federal departments and agencies that develop, procure, maintain, or use electronic and information technology (EIT), also known as Information and Communication Technology (ICT) to ensure that these technologies provide access to information and data for people with disabilities.
-Section 508 also requires that individuals with disabilities, who are members of the public seeking information or services from a federal agency, have access to and use of information and data this is comparable to that provided to the public who are not individuals with disabilities, unless an undue burden would be imposed on the agency.
+Section 508 also requires that individuals with disabilities, who are members of the public seeking information or services from a federal agency, have access to and use information and data that is comparable to that provided to the public who are not individuals with disabilities, unless an undue burden would be imposed on the agency.

 TVA Chief Information Officer (CIO) reports TVA’s progress and program maturity to the Chief Information Officer Council and Office of Management and Budget (OMB) in February and August of each year.